gliderlabs/registrator/README.md

 ## Sponsors and Thanks

 This project was made possible by [DigitalOcean](http://digitalocean.com).
-Big thanks to Michael Crosby for [skydock](https://github.com/crosbymichael/skydock).
+Big thanks to Michael Crosby for [skydock](https://github.com/crosbymichael/skydock) and the Consul mailing list for inspiration.

 ## License